 Hawaii Division of Conservation and Resources Enforcement officers have increased patrols to look for contact between monk seals and gillnets.

-Final two defendants in corruption case sentenced
+in corruption case sentenced

 HONOLULU — A retired Honolulu police officer and a Big Island firefighter were sentenced Wednesday in connection with a corruption case involving former Honolulu deputy prosecutor Katherine Kealoha and her now estranged husband, former Honolulu Police Chief Louis Kealoha.